thecodingaviator/coasttocow/README.md

 ### `explore_DO.php`

-The `explore_DO.php` file is used for exploring data related to the Dairy One trials on the Coast to Cow Consumer Data Repository website.
+`explore_DO.php` is used for exploring data related to the Dairy One trials on the Coast to Cow Consumer Data Repository website.
 It provides a user interface to search and view data stored in the database.

 Here's an overview of the `explore_DO.php` file: